Sonia2016/DataVisualizationProject3/README.md

 calls are wrapped in ES6 Promises.
 This feature is supported by most modern browsers, with the notable exception of IE 11.

+## Patient Information
+As we mentioned in the data description section, we worked with 17th genes because we choose Melanoma Cancer for working and it has 4 studises related to this cancer in cbioPortal and we intersect the genes between these four and the current template finally we have 17th genes/proteins for work.
+Whenever you select a gene amongst these genes, our application shows:

+1. Information related to the each study
+2. Information related to the positions and number of mutation of this gene in patient that has mutation on these gene

 ## Cancer selection
 We chose to work on the Melanoma skin cancer based on the Melanoma is the least common but the most deadly skin cancer, accounting for only about 1% of all cases, but the vast majority of skin cancer death.